Generalized Guarantees for Variational Inference in the Presence of Even and Elliptical Symmetry: Preliminaries

 \subsection{Regularity conditions on $p$ and $q$}

 Our theoretical analysis is aided by imposing certain regularity conditions on $p$ and $q$.
-First, for all of our results, we require that $p$ is differentiable, and more generally, that for each $q\!\in\!\mathcal{Q}$ we can interchange the order of differentiation and integration when differentiating $D_\varphi(p||q)$.
+First, for all of our results, we require that $p$ is differentiable, and more generally, that for each $q\!\in\!\mathcal{Q}$ we can interchange the order of differentiation and integration when differentiating $D_f(p||q)$.
 The formal conditions for this assumption are provided by the dominated convergence theorem \citep[e.g.,][]{Billingsley:1995}.
-This assumption is needed to minimize $D_\varphi(p||q)$ via stochastic optimization, and in particular to compute Monte Carlo estimates of gradients with respect to the variational parameters.
+This assumption is needed to minimize $D_f(p||q)$ via stochastic optimization.

-Second, for some of our stronger results, we additionally assume that the density $p(z)$ or $p(\zs|\zb)$ is \textit{somewhere-strictly} log concave, as defined below.